roldin405/html-css/README.md

 - **video.html** – Page demonstrating video playback in HTML
 - **favicon.html** – Page demonstrating how to add a favicon in HTML
 - **textformatting.html** – Page demonstrating text formatting tags in HTML
+- **span&div.html** – Page demonstrating the use of span and div elements

 ---